 I remember sitting in my Granny’s back garden with her oily paints, painting the giant pine cones that fell off of her trees while eating peanut butter and banana sandwiches (even when we were old).
 She didn’t knit or sit with us on her lap or bake cookies with us, but she had a different electric kind of comfortable to her, something that I have found comfort in later in life.
 The kind of comfortable feeling you get knowing that whatever you do or try, as long as it speaks to you and you really go for it, it can’t be wrong.
 And maybe that (along with some cauliflower) is what got her through so much and took her so far in life.

-- 1 head of Cauliflower, trimmed and cut into 1 or 2 bites-sized florets (cut up the core too!)
+- 1 head of Cauliflower, trimmed and cut into 1 or 2 bites-sized florets (cut up the core too, to add to the sauce)

 - 5 Celery ribs, cut into 1-2 inch pieces